Current Gallery Exhibit

 - January: "Ron DePentu Retrospective Exhibition" by Ron DePentu - Interfaith Quilt - Interfaith Community Outreach (ICO) Displayed in Lobby

-- February: Ray Goss - Drawings and Paintings
+- February: "Brushes, Pens, and Pencils" - Ray Gross - Drawings and Paintings

 - March: Mustapha Kandouz - Paintings